enoskyeza/practice/README.md

 12. Asynchronous JavaScript (Promises):
     Write a function called fetchData that returns a promise.
 The promise should resolve with the message "Data fetched successfully!" after a delay of 2 seconds.

+13. Event Handling:
+    Create an HTML button with an id of "myButton".
+Write JavaScript code to add an event listener to the button that logs "Button clicked!" to the console when the button is clicked.